A-Sandhu/terraform-docker-demo/README.md

 # Quick Exercise to provision an NGINX server in less than a miniute using Docker/terraform on Mac.
  Here are the steps to follow:
- - open -a Docker (To verify that Docker has installed on your local machine)
+ - open -a Docker or Docker -v (To verify that Docker has installed on your local machine)
  - terraform -version ( To check the TF version installed)
  - mkdir terraform-docker-demo ( To create a directory named terraform-docker-demo)
  - touch main.tf file ( To create main.tf file)